-Located on Montjuïc Mountain where there is an overwhelming number of fantastic things to see and do, the National of Museum of Catalan Art captures the spirit of this unique region within Spain.
+Located on Montjuïc Mountain where there is an overwhelming number of fantastic things to see and do, the National of Museum of Catalan Art (MNAC in its Catalan abbreviation) captures the spirit of this unique region within Spain.
 While this is a place for art enthusiasts and certainly artists themselves, it is also a wonderful place for leisure and reflection, as its location offers a unique vantage point from which to see both city and yourself.
 Enjoy the art collection as well as the bird’s eye view of the city while you explore one of the Barcelona’s best art collections.

 - Medieval Romanesque Art – This collection is comprised of 11th to 13th Century art ranging from mural and panel paintings that are the largest in Europe, to breathtaking metalwork, and wood and stone sculptures.

 - Medieval Gothic Art – The first documented Catalan artists belong to this era from the 13th to the 15th centuries.
 The famous painters from this time and whose art is housed in the National Museum of Catalan Art are Jaume Huguet, Lluís Dalmau, Bernat Martorell, and Lluís Borassà.
 This collection also includes many sculptures and liturgical pieces.